 Pet Passport Germany

-If you are entering Germany with your dog, cat or ferret from a Rabies Free Country or Third Country, you will need to have your pet microchipped with a 15 digit ISO compliant pet microchip, then vaccinated for rabies (in that order) at least 21 days prior to entry*.
-If your pet's microchip is not ISO compliant, then you will need to carry a microchip scanner.
+If your dog, cat or ferret is entering Germany from a rabies-free country or rabies-controlled-country, it will need a 15 digit ISO compliant pet microchip, then a rabies vaccination (in that order) at least 21 days prior to transport*.
+If your pet's microchip is not ISO compliant, you should carry a microchip scanner.

-- The EU Annex IV Veterinary Certificate for Germany
+- Non-Commercial or Commercial EU Health Certificate for Germany

 - Microchip Certificate